nisar8400/Offensive_LAnguage_Detection_Roman_Urdu/README.md

 •	gensim
 •	matplotlib
 •	texttable
 This consolidated code and report provide an end-to-end pipeline for training and evaluating models on Roman Urdu datasets.
-Let me know if you need further modifications!